 - (b) You must follow the process set out in Condition 4.2(a) or, where applicable, the requirements specified on our website.
-We may authorise you in writing to follow a different process, specified by us, where we are satisfied that there are special circumstances that justify using an alternative process. - (c) For the purposes of this Condition, a certified copy is a photocopy, photograph, or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (i) be certified by an official of the issuing authority or a person authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to make a statutory declaration, such as a Justice of the Peace, a person who is enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (ii) have the official's signature on each page, with their name and title shown clearly below their signature.
+We may authorise you in writing to follow a different process, specified by us, where we are satisfied that there are special circumstances that justify using an alternative process. - (c) For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
+To be certified, the document must: - be certified by an official of the issuing authority or a person authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to witness a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a Registrar or Deputy Registrar of the District Court or High Court; and - (ii) have the official or person's signature on each page, with their name and title shown clearly below their signature.